Nine Rings C195

 Seeing another argument brewing, I quickly held Tian Xiaoqi back.
 Looking down at the pathetic sight of Qiao Sangui clinging to the pillar, I thought for a moment before saying to Lu Ayao, “Could you please pull him up?”

 He Yu stepped up and whispered in my ear, “Are you serious, Gan Ji?
 This old geezer is rotten to the core.
-Did you forget he sent men to ambush Han Jian?
+Did you forget he sent men to clash with Han Jian?
 He nearly put a bullet in you back then.
 This is karma.
 I say to hell with saving him, just leave him down there.”

 I turned and whispered back, “How could I forget?
 But don’t you think letting him die like this is too easy on him?
 The Liu Family followed us this time.
 They’ve been tracking him for so long, but they couldn’t make a move because of the power he wielded in Yunnan.
-If we bring him up and hand him over to Liu Wan, how do you think she’ll feel about us afterward?”
+If we bring him up and hand him over to Liu Wan, how do you think she’ll treat us afterward?”

 “You mean…” He Yu’s expression shifted to one of sudden realization.
 “Impressive.
 Thinking that far ahead.
 If we look at it that way, we’re basically removing a major thorn from the Liu Family’s side.
 No matter what happens later, Yujingzi will owe us a favor.
 Xiao Yao, your cunning is starting to rival your grandfather’s.”